edb-rs/edb/crates/rpc-proxy/README.md

 A high-performance, intelligent caching RPC proxy for Ethereum that can **reduce RPC requests by 70-90%** and dramatically accelerate blockchain debugging and development workflows.

+_This document is created by Claude with ❤️_.

 ## 🚀 Quick Start

 **Install and run in 30 seconds:**